huyvv533/nhom4github/README.md

     Returns a greeting message for the user.

     Args:
-        name (str): The name of the user. huy da sua
+        name (str): The name of the user. huy

     Returns:
         str: A greeting message.